 But is social media really that complex?
 We think that it is not.
 It is actually just very simple.
 When you think of social media, think of P.R.I.M.E.: Promotion, Response, Information, Measurement, and Engagement.

 Although marketing your products and services using your social media efforts is always downplayed, it is the main reason that you must set up a Facebook page, a Twitter account and any other social media profiles.
 Remember that promoting your products and services on social media outlets is not a no-no per se, but you have to do it sporadically.
-You should also be creative about how you promote your products or services.
-Instead of just saying “buy now” create an interesting video about your latest product, or come up with a contest or giveaway that would involve the goods you offer.

 On social media platforms, the conversation may be started by you or your customers.
 The control over what information is put up on social media is not exclusive to businesses and this is where most owners cringe.
 But remember that every question, complaint or reaction that appears on your social media accounts is a great opportunity to sell your products, do some customer service, or generally engage your customers.
 Respond to questions in a timely manner and you would be able to gain that customer’s trust.